 A substantial number of the Fire District's employees participate in one of the following defined benefit pension plans: the Public Employees' Retirement System ("PERS") and the Police and Firemen's Retirement System ("PFRS"), which are administered by the New Jersey Division of Pensions and Benefits.
-Each plan has a Board of Trustees that is primarily responsible for its administration.
+In addition, certain Fire District employees may be eligible to participate in the Defined Contribution Retirement Program ("DCRP"), which is a defined contribution pension plan.
+This Plan is administered by Empower (formerly Prudential Financial) for the New Jersey Division of Pensions and Benefits.
+Each Plan has a Board of Trustees that is primarily responsible for its administration.
 The Division issues a publicly available financial report that includes financial statements, required supplementary information and detailed information about the PERS and PFRS plans' fiduciary net position which can be obtained by writing to or at the following website: